 Road tripping takeaways

-Bringing along your canine best friend on a road trip is thrilling.
+Bringing along your canine best friend on a road tripping expedition can be thrilling.
 It is one of the many benefits of traveling by vehicle.
 But making sure you are well-prepared for the trip is key to an enjoyable travel experience for both you and your dog.